6G Vision: An Ultra-Flexible Perspective: A Brief Overview: Forecasts on 6G

 General wireless communications requirements for the given application examples can be defined as: high data rate, high throughput, high capacity, high reliability, low latency, high mobility, high security, low complexity, high connectivity, long battery life, low cost, wide coverage, and more.
 The importance and priority of the requirements may change under different cases.
 Moreover, higher levels of performances need to be obtained in next generation systems while meeting the related requirements.\\

-Since the diversity of requirements is continuously increasing, more sophisticated service types are expected for 6G.
-Candidate service types are constituted by grouping together the applications with similar requirements.
-Some examples can be given as big communications (BigCom), secure uRLLC (SuRLLC), three-dimensional integrated communications (3D-InteCom), unconventional data communications (UCDC) in \cite{dang2020}; ultrahigh-speed-with-low-latency communications (uHSLLC) in \cite{8760275}; long-distance and high-mobility communications (LDHMC), extremely low-power communications (ELPC) in \cite{8766143}; reliable eMBB; mobile broadband reliable low latency communication (MBRLLC), massive URLLC (mURLLC), human-centric services (HCS), multi-purpose services (MPS) in \cite{8869705}.\\
+Since the requirement diversity is continuously increasing, more sophisticated service types are expected for 6G.
+Candidate service types are constituted by grouping applications with similar requirements.
+Examples\footnote{Comprehensive discussions on these potential service types can be found in the given references.} can be given as Big Communications (BigCom), secure uRLLC (SuRLLC), Three-Dimensional Integrated Communications (3D-InteCom), Unconventional Data Communications (UCDC) in \cite{dang2020}; ultra-High-Speed-with-Low-Latency Communications (uHSLLC) in \cite{8760275}; Long-Distance and High-Mobility Communications (LDHMC), Extremely Low-Power Communications (ELPC) in \cite{8766143}; reliable eMBB; Mobile Broadband Reliable Low Latency Communication (MBRLLC), massive URLLC (mURLLC), Human-Centric Services (HCS), Multi-Purpose Services (MPS) in \cite{8869705}.
+As it is seen from the names, some of the service types (e.g., SuRLLC, uHSLLC, reliable eMMB, MBRLLC, mURLLC, MPS) try to be more inclusive than the 5G service types to serve target applications.
+It is also possible to see more specific service types (e.g., BigCom, 3D-InteCom, UCDC, LDHMC, ELPC, HCS) in comparison with 5G.\\

 The aforementioned applications/services envisioned for 6G illustrates the expected richness of its requirements.
-These diverse requirements necessitate the incorporation of flexible RATs, described below, in future networks.
+These diverse requirements necessitate an ultra-flexible perspective for the incorporation of key enabler technologies and concepts, described below, in future networks.